vjbollavarapu/tidygen/docs/ROADMAP.md

 ---

 > 📝 **Note**: This roadmap is a living document updated quarterly based on user feedback, market conditions, and technological advancements.
-The iNEAT team is committed to delivering a world-class Web3-enabled ERP platform that meets the evolving needs of modern businesses.
+The TidyGen team is committed to delivering a world-class Web3-enabled ERP platform that meets the evolving needs of modern businesses.

 **Last Updated**: January 2024
 **Next Review**: April 2024
-**Product Owner**: iNEAT Product Team
+**Product Owner**: TidyGen Product Team
 **Stakeholders**: Engineering, Design, Marketing, Sales, Customer Success